Full-Text-Search-System/IndexingModule/README.md

 ##Run the module

-remember to modify the file name to
+remember to modify the file name to IndexingModule
 ```
 $cd IndexingModule
 ```